ttportela/MoveletsDiscovery/README.md

 - *HiPerMovelets*: new optimization for MASTERMovelets, with greedy search (`-version hiper`).
-- *HiPerMovelets-Log*: plus, limits the movelets size to the ln size of the trajectory (`-version hiper -Ms -3`).
 - *HiPerPivots*: limits the movelets search space to the points that are neighbour of well qualified movelets of size one (`-version hiper-pivots`).
-- *HiPerPivots-Log*: plus, limits the movelets size to the ln size of the trajectory (`-version hiper-pivots -Ms -3`).

 - *RandomMovelets*: randomly evaluates subtrajectories to discover movelets (`-version random`).
 - *UltraMovelets*: uses a recursive incremental strategy to limit the search space (`-version ultra`).
 Most memory efficient method.

-Use `-Ms -1` to disable Log limit, as it is set by default.
+\* Most methods use Log limit for trajectory size, use `-Ms -1` to disable Log limit if is set by default.

 ## Setup